Constantin-Hentgen/Constantin-Hentgen.github.io/_posts/2020-03-01-Bepo learning.md

 ### Initial Setup

 The first step in my journey was to set up my keyboard to use the BÉPO layout.
+As I was using [Fedora Linux](https://fedoraproject.org/) at this time, I could switch on the BÉPO AFNOR layout natively.

+> In case you are using Windows as operating system, you can try the portable version (or even install permanently) the BÉPO layout thanks to [this installer](https://bepo.fr/wiki/Portable_Keyboard_Layout)
+{: .prompt-info }

 I downloaded the necessary drivers from the BÉPO website and installed them on my computer.
 I also printed out a BÉPO layout map to help me get accustomed to the new key positions.

 ### Practice Routine

 Using KTouch, I began with basic lessons to familiarize myself with the new layout.
 The structured approach of KTouch was incredibly helpful in the initial stages.
-Once I was comfortable with the basics, I switched to Monkeytype and 10FastFingers to test my speed and accuracy.
+Once I was comfortable with the basics, I switched to [Monkeytype](https://monkeytype.com/) and [10FastFingers](https://10fastfingers.com/) to test my speed and accuracy.
+During all this learning phase, there was no coming back: I was using only BÉPO on my personal machine.
+The only situation where I could escape BÉPO was when I had to use a PC from the University.
+This discipline definitely helped me to reach a comfort feeling quicker.

 ### Progress and Challenges